nobikaze/media-server-installer/README.md

 In short, this installer isn’t just about media servers anymore — it’s about bringing the **best of AI-enhanced development** into your homelab.

+By adopting an AI-driven development approach, this project not only improves its immediate usability but also secures its long-term evolution.
+AI enables faster iteration cycles, where installation workflows, security practices, and documentation can be continuously analyzed, tested, and refined with greater precision.
+This reduces the likelihood of configuration errors, ensures compatibility across diverse environments, and promotes more resilient system design.
+Moreover, AI-driven insights help identify performance bottlenecks and streamline deployment strategies, making the installer more adaptive to future technological shifts.
+For contributors and maintainers, this means less time spent on repetitive fixes and more energy devoted to innovation, community-driven features, and sustainable growth.
+Ultimately, integrating AI into the development lifecycle transforms this project from a static installer into a living, intelligent framework — one that learns, adapts, and scales alongside the needs of modern self-hosters and developers.

 ---

 ## 📦 Overview